 OPERATING A CoC

+The CoC shall:

-Develop, follow, and update annually this governance charter, which will include all procedures and policies needed to comply with HUD requirements and with HMIS requirements, including a code of conduct and recusal process for the Board, its chair(s), and any person acting on behalf of the Board.
+Develop, follow, and update annually this governance charter.

+Develop, follow, and update a code of conduct and recusal process for the Board, its chair(s), and any person acting on behalf of the Board.

 In consultation with recipients of Emergency Solutions Grants (ESG) program funds within the geographic area, establish and operate either a centralized or coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services.

-In consultation with ESG recipients within the geographic area, establish and consistently follow written standards for providing CoC assistance.
+In consultation with ESG recipients within the geographic area, establish and consistently follow written standards for providing CoC or other assistance.

-Hold semi-annual meetings of the full CoC membership with published agendas.
+Hold at least semi-annual meetings of the full CoC membership with published agendas.

 Invite new members at least annually.

 Consult with HUD funded recipients and sub-recipients, and all other homeless assistance stakeholders within the CoC to establish and review performance targets appropriate for population and program type.